back to top

 spot_img

-Pakistan’s Recent Crackdown on Afghan Migrants: Reasons and Consequences
+Pakistan’s Crackdown on Afghan Migrants: Causes and Impact

 In a recent development, Pakistan has initiated a crackdown on undocumented migrants, with a significant impact on Afghan nationals, who constitute the largest group of refugees in the country.
 This move has raised questions about the timing and motivations behind Pakistan’s decision to force these migrants to leave.